Aronium is currently using a file-based database, meaning that restore is simply a matter of replacing the single file.

 - Rename backup file to match the original file name, it should be named "pos.db"

-- In Aronium, go to "Settings / About" and click "Open database location".
+- In Aronium, go to "Settings / Database" and click "Open database location".
 A directory where database is located will open

 - In that directory, you will see a file named "pos.db" (it is the database you have to replace)